 Andrew was hysterical – I couldn’t shut the blog!
 It was essential to his long term plans for the Libertarian Party.
 I was the most high profile blogging member they had.
 I explained the problems the blog was creating in my personal life – to say nothing of the cost of providing the blog.

 ‘No Problem!’ wasn’t Andrew on the verge of becoming a millionaire – he would bear all the costs, if I would just put the blog back up and transfer the domain name to him.
-I sent him the domain registration documents, he sent them back un-witnessed.
+I sent him the domain name registration documents, he sent them back un-witnessed.

 ‘Not a problem’ he said, he would have the money in a few days – Tuesday? – and was so embarrassed at keeping me waiting like that, he would fly down to Bergerac, deliver the money in person, along with flowers, and a slap up dinner for all concerned.
 It was a refrain we grew used to.
 But could I just put the blog up in the meantime?
 My high profile was not only essential to the future of the Libertarian Party, but was also having the effect of keeping Andrew P Withers name on the front page of Google, rather than the despicable lies of Mandelson and co.